uwx/WorldXaml/README.md

 ```

 That's basically all you need.
 Everything else works the same as Avalonia.
 Now you can do `new CentralTextView()`.

+You can set or remove AVA_DEBUG in the generator csproj to enable or disable debug logging, which is useful when the
+generator isn't doing what it's supposed to.

 ## Debugging